 Once you have the new artwork or bigger image you save it for web/optimize it so the file size won’t be huge.

 So for a graphic with vector images, the best results are to save as a png-8 or gif.
 You can adjust the amount of color to save more filesize to your liking.
 As you can see png-8 actually saved a couple of kbs of size and this image is double the size of the original jpg!

 We also resized and optimized the footer images:

 In this case, we tested the png’s as transparent as well which came out slightly bigger.
 So again either gif or png-8 format would work.

 Looking at the test results you can see there are not much different, although we did end up saving some filesize and load time on the new 2x images.
 Along with saving some kbs, the ultimate goal of making it look sharp on “Retina” and HiDPI devices was accomplished.

-For a jpg photo images in HTML emails, you can do something similar to the method above by following the instructions on, “How to make jpg images 2x for “Retina” and HiDPI devices in Photoshop”.
+For jpg photo images in HTML emails, you can do something similar to the method above by following the instructions on, “How to make jpg images 2x for “Retina” and HiDPI devices in Photoshop”.